ccg-v/cpp_modules/cpp_09/ex01/README.md

 **Polish Notation**, in which the operator comes before the operands, was invented in the 1920s by the Polish mathematician Jan Lucasiewicz.

 In the late 1950s, Australian philosopher and computer scientist Charles L. Hamblin suggested placing the operator after the operands and hence created **Reverse Polish Notation**.
 Also known as **postfix notation**, contrasts with the **"infix notation"** of standard arithmetic expressions in which the operator symbol appears between the operands.

+Reverse Polish Notation validation rules:

+- Operands and Operators: In RPN, numbers (operands) appear before the operators that use them.
+- Operator Requirements: Each binary operator (like *, +, -, /) needs two operands available in the container to apply the operation.
+- Result: At the end of a valid RPN expression, there should be exactly one value left in the container (the result).

 <details>
 <summary><h3> Hint </h3></summary>